 Even though the surface has thawed, the ground is still frozen just below the surface.
 Making matters worse, the frozen ground prevents precipitation from sinking in any further.
 This means the thawed layer at the surface is absolutely saturated with water so it is very easily damaged.
-If the area is disturbed by bikers or hikers, the tread will cut through the thawed layer right down to the frozen ground.
+If we come riding along, hiking or walking dogs, we'll cut through the thawed layer right down to the frozen ground.
 The thawed layer will end up with ruts, which will persist even when the soil dries out.

-This can happen typically between November-December, and again in March-April (and in the months between if we don't get a good snow cover).
+This can happen between November-December, and again in March-April (and in the months between if we don't get a good snow cover).
 A number of factors play into how susceptible a trail is to the freeze-thaw process, including the amount of precipitation, the ability for the trail drain, soil type, and elevation.
 Due to these varying factors, one trail system may experience freeze-thaw when another trail system only 10 miles away may be safe to use.

 Please be patient and please stay off of the trails until the trails are declared "OPEN."
-If you must ride, please ride the multi-use trails and stay off the single-track.
+If you must ride, please ride the doubletrack and stay off the singletrack.
 Plan accordingly so that you can complete your ride before the temperatures rise and the trails start thawing out.